callstack/reassure/README.md

 ## The problem

-Optimising performance of React Native app is a complicated task, you have to profile the app, observe render patterns, apply memoization in the right places, etc. The results are frequently impressive, but also fragile.
-It's very easy to introduce performance issues, e.g. by breaking carefuly crafted component memoization with seamingly innoncent code.
+Optimizing the performance of React Native apps is a complicated task.
+You need to profile the app, observe render patterns, apply memoization in the right places, etc. The results are often impressive, but also fragile.
+It's easy to introduce performance issues without even realizing.
-Especially in a large project, especially with a large team, especially when shipping new features in a fast pace.
+Especially in a large project, in a large team, when shipping new features at a fast pace.

-On the other hand requireing developers to manually analyse performance as a part of PR review process is not feasible solution, as it will bring your time to grind.
+On the other hand, requiring developers to manually analyze performance as a part of the PR review process is not a feasible solution either.

 ## The solution

 Reassure allows you to automate React Native profiling on CI, or your local machine.
-The same way you write your integration and unit tests that automatically verify that your app is still *working correctly*, you can write performance tests that verify that your app still *working performantly*.
+The same way you write your integration and unit tests that automatically verify that your app is still _working correctly_, you can write performance tests that verify that your app still _working performantly_.

-Actually, peformance tests writen using Reassure look very similar to integration tests written using [React Native Testing Library](https://github.com/callstack/react-native-testing-library).
-That's because we build Reassure on top of it, so that you can easily re-use your integration test scenarios as performance tests.
+Actually, performance tests written using Reassure look very similar to integration tests written using [React Native Testing Library](https://github.com/callstack/react-native-testing-library).
+That's because we build Reassure on top of it, so that you can reuse your integration test scenarios as performance tests.

 Reassure works by measuring render characteristics (render duration and count) of your modified code ("current", e.g your PR branch) and comparing that to render characteristics of the stable version of your code ("baseline", usually your `main` branch).
-We do it many time to reduce impact of random variations in render times.
-Then we apply statistical analysis to figure out whether the code changes have a statistically-signifcant impact, both positive and negative on any of your performance test scenarios.
-Finnaly, we generate a easily-readable report summarising our findings and displaying it on the CI.
+We do it many times to reduce impact of random variations in render times.
+Then we apply statistical analysis to figure out whether the code changes are statistically significant.
+Finally, we generate a human-readable report summarizing our findings and displaying it on the CI.

 ## Installation and setup